-12. The RBGE Board, including the Chair, normally consists of Trustees appointed by the Scottish Ministers in line with the Code of Practice for Ministerial Public Appointments in Scotland.
+14. The RBGE Board, including the Chair, consists of Trustees appointed by the Scottish Ministers in line with the Code of Practice for Ministerial Public Appointments in Scotland.
 The National Heritage (Scotland) Act 1985 states that the Board shall consist of not less than 5 and not more than 9 members.
-A trustee or chairman shall hold and vacate office in accordance with the terms of his appointment.
-Each appointment or re-appointment term normally lasts for a period of up to 4 years but no trustee shall be appointed or re-appointed for a period of more than 5 years.
-The role of the Board is to provide leadership, direction, support and guidance to ensure the Body delivers and is committed to delivering its functions effectively and efficiently and in accordance with the aims, policies and priorities of the Scottish Ministers.
+A trustee or Chair shall hold and vacate office in accordance with the terms of their appointment.
+Each appointment or reappointment term normally lasts for a period of up to 4 years, but no trustee shall be appointed or re-appointed for a total period of more than 8 years.

+15. The role of the Board is to provide leadership, direction, support, and guidance to ensure the Body delivers and is committed to delivering its functions effectively and efficiently and in accordance with the aims, policies, and priorities of the Scottish Ministers.
 It has corporate responsibility, under the leadership of the Chair, for the following:

-- taking forward the strategic aims and objectives for the body agreed by the Scottish Ministers, (as outlined under Ministerial responsibilities at point 11); - determining the steps needed to deal with changes which are likely to impact on the strategic aims and objectives of RBGE or on the attainability of its operational targets; - promoting the efficient, economic and effective use of staff and other resources by RBGE consistent with the principles of Best Value, including, where appropriate, participation in shared services arrangements and ensuring that effective arrangements are in place so that RBGE acts corporately in accordance with the priorities set out in the Scottish Government's statement of corporate expectations; - ensuring that effective arrangements are in place to provide assurance on risk management, governance and internal control.
-In Accordance with the Audit Committees section of the SPFM, the Board must set up an audit committee Chaired by a non-executive member to provide independent advice and assurance on the effectiveness of the internal control and risk management systems; - (in reaching decisions) taking into account relevant guidance issued by the Scottish Ministers; - ensuring that the Board receives and reviews regular financial information concerning the management and performance of RBGE and is informed in a timely manner about any concerns regarding the activities of RBGE; - selecting, a Regius Keeper to be appointed by Her Majesty on the recommendation of the Scottish Ministers and, in consultation with the SG, set appropriate performance objectives and remuneration terms linked to these objectives which give due weight to the proper management and use of resources within the stewardship of the RBGE and the delivery of outcomes; and

-• demonstrating high standards of corporate governance at all times, including openness and transparency in its decision making.
+- taking forward the strategic aims and objectives for the body agreed by the Scottish Ministers, (as outlined under Ministerial responsibilities at point 11); - determining the steps needed to deal with changes which are likely to impact on the strategic aims and objectives of RBGE or on the attainability of its operational targets; - promoting the efficient, economic and effective use of staff and other resources by RBGE consistent with the principles of Best Value, including, where appropriate, participation in shared services arrangements; - ensuring that effective arrangements are in place to provide assurance on risk management (including in respect of personnel, physical and cyber risks/threats/hazards), governance and internal control.
+(The board must set up an audit committee chaired by a non-executive member to provide independent advice and assurance on the effectiveness of the internal control and risk management systems) - (in reaching decisions) considering relevant guidance issued by the Scottish Ministers; - approving the annual accounts and ensuring Scottish Ministers are provided with the annual report and accounts to be laid before the Scottish Parliament.
+The Regius Keeper as the Accountable Officer of the public body is responsible for signing the accounts, along with the Chair, and ultimately responsible to the Scottish Parliament for their actions - ensuring that the Board receives, and reviews regular financial information concerning the management and performance of RBGE and is informed in a timely manner about any concerns regarding the activities of RBGE; - selecting a Regius Keeper to be appointed by Her Majesty on the recommendation of the Scottish Ministers and, in consultation with the SG, set appropriate performance objectives which give due weight to the proper management and use of resources within the stewardship of the RBGE and the delivery of outcomes; and remuneration terms in line with SG Senior Appointments.
+New contracts for a Regius Keeper should include a notice period of no more than 3 months.
+Where a business case can be made, the notice period may be set at a maximum of 6 months; and demonstrating high standards of corporate governance at all times, including openness and transparency in its decision making.

-13. Further guidance on how the Board should discharge its duties is provided in appointment letters and in 'On Board- A guide for Board Members of Public Bodies in Scotland'.
+16. Further guidance on how the Board should discharge its duties is provided in appointment letters and in 'On Board- A guide for Board Members of Public Bodies in Scotland'.